Text-conditioned State Space Model For Domain-generalized Change Detection Visual Question Answering: The BrightVQA dataset

-This category aims to identify the presence of damage, destruction, or intact structures within the image.
-The number of pixels corresponding to a specific label $l$ is computed as $ N_l = \sum_{i=1}^H \sum_{j=1}^W \mathbf{1}(\mathbf{s}_{i,j} = l), $ where $\mathbf{1}(\cdot)$ is the indicator function.
-For each label $l$ of interest, a binary (Yes/No) answer is generated based on whether $N_l > 0$.
+\textbf{Damage detection}: aims to identify the presence of damage, destruction, or intact structures.
+The number of pixels corresponding to a specific label $l \in \{0,1,2,3\}$ is computed as $ Q_l = \sum_{i=1}^H \sum_{j=1}^W \mathbf{1}(s_{i,j} = l),$ where $\mathbf{1}(\cdot)$ is the indicator function.
+For each label $l$, a binary (Yes/No) answer is generated based on whether $Q_l > 0$ or not.
 For example, the presence of damaged structures is indicated by:

-A total of six questions are generated in this category, focusing on the detection of intact, damaged, or destroyed buildings, as well as general structural damage evidence.